Adoniram Judson: Missionaries in Burma

 It was another difficult year before the Judsons finally reached their intended destination, Burma.
 Buddhist Burma, Judson was told by the Serampore Baptists, was impermeable to Christian evangelism.
-Judson, who already knew Latin, Greek, and Hebrew, immediately began studying the Burmese grammar but took over three years learning to speak it.
-This was due, in part, to the radical difference in structure between Burmese and that of Western languages.
+Judson, who already knew Latin, Greek, and Hebrew, immediately began studying Burmese grammar but took over three years to learn to speak it.
+This was due, in part, to the radical difference in structure between Burmese and Western languages.
 He found a tutor and spent twelve hours per day studying the language.
 He and his wife firmly dedicated themselves to understanding it.

 During this time they were almost entirely isolated from contact with any European or American.
 Four years passed before Judson dared even to hold a semi-public service.
 At first, he tried adapting to Burmese customs by wearing a yellow robe to mark himself as a teacher of religion, but he soon changed to white to show he was not a Buddhist.
 Then, he gave up the whole attempt as artificial and decided that, regardless of his dress, no Burmese would identify him as anything but a foreigner.

-He accommodated to some Burmese customs and built a zayat, the customary bamboo and thatch reception shelter, on the street near his home as a reception room and meeting place for Burmese men.
+He accommodated some Burmese customs and built a zayat, the customary bamboo and thatch reception shelter, on the street near his home as a reception room and meeting place for Burmese men.
 Fifteen men came to his first public meeting in April 1819.
 He was encouraged but suspected they had come more out of curiosity than anything else.
 Their attention wandered, and they soon seemed uninterested.
 Two months later, he baptized his first Burmese convert, Maung Naw, a 35-year-old timber worker from the hill tribes.
 "Burma Baptist Chronicle" stated that Maung Naw (Nai Naw) was an ethnic Mon.

 First attempts by the Judsons to interest the natives of Rangoon with the Gospel of Jesus met with almost total indifference.
-Buddhist traditions and the Burmese world view at that time led many to disregard the pleadings of Adoniram and his wife to believe in one living and all-powerful God.
+Buddhist traditions and the Burmese worldview at that time led many to disregard the pleadings of Adoniram and his wife to believe in one living and all-powerful God.
 Their second child, Roger William Judson, died at almost eight months of age.

-Judson completed translation of the Grammatical Notices of the Burman Language the following July and the Gospel of Matthew, in 1817.
+Judson completed the translation of the Grammatical Notices of the Burman Language the following July and the Gospel of Matthew, in 1817.
 Judson began public evangelism in 1818 sitting in a zayat by the roadside calling out "Ho!
-Everyone that thirsteth for knowledge!"
+Every one that thirsteth for knowledge!"
 The first believer was baptized in 1819, and there were 18 believers by 1822.

 In 1820, Judson and a fellow missionary named Colman petitioned the Emperor of Burma, King Bagyidaw, in the hope that he would grant freedom for the missionaries to preach and teach throughout the country, as well as remove the sentence of death that was given for those Burmese who changed religion.